Roar (2006 TV series)

 Roar is a programme broadcast on CBBC, in the UK, for children.
 It is presented by Rani Price and Johny Pitts.

 Format

-It is about the animals and keepers at Howletts and Port Lympne Wild Animal Parks.
+It is about the animals and keepers at Howletts Zoo and Port Lympne Zoo Wild Animal Parks.
 It is similar to another BBC series, Animal Park, filmed at Longleat Safari Park.

-From series 6, it has moved from Howletts and Port Lympne to Longleat.

 Roar: The Game

 There is also a Roar game on the CBBC website, the 2010 version of which was developed by digital agency Fish in a bottle.
 In every Roar broadcast they give you a passcode to unlock a treat or animal for their game.